Multi-agent decision-making dynamics inspired by honeybees: Model reduction and value sensitivity in agent-based model

-Figure~\ref{fig:AnalysisResults} (left) shows how well $\hat u_S^*$ approximates $u_S^*$ computed using MatCont continuation software \cite{Govaerts:2015aa}.
-As in the case of the honeybee mean-field model, the bifurcation point in the agent-based model depends inversely on the value of the alternatives $\nu$ (see \eqref{eq:muhat} and Figure~\ref{fig:AnalysisResults} (left)).
+Figure~\ref{fig:AnalysisResults}(a) shows how well $\hat u_S^*$ approximates $u_S^*$ computed using MatCont continuation software \cite{Govaerts:2015aa}.
+As in the case of the honeybee mean-field model, the bifurcation point in the agent-based model depends inversely on the value of the alternatives $\nu$ (see \eqref{eq:muhat} and Figure~\ref{fig:AnalysisResults}(a)).
 Thus, our agent-based decision-making model recovers the value-sensitive decision-making of the honeybee mean-field model.

-This value-sensitivity is demonstrated further in Figure~\ref{fig:AnalysisResults} (right), where bifurcation diagrams for the agent-based model are given for a range of values $\nu$.
+This value-sensitivity is demonstrated further in Figure~\ref{fig:AnalysisResults}(b), where bifurcation diagrams for the agent-based model are given for a range of values $\nu$.
 As $\nu$ is increased, the bifurcation point decreases and the sharpness of the bifurcation branches increases, representing a faster increase in average opinion.